CloudAndHeat/remote-exec/README.md

   duplication).
 This allows to pass e.g. `password` through the (sensitive) property instead of through the (non-sensitive) `options` hash.

+* `concurrent_connections`: Sets the maximum number of concurrent executions which will run at the same time.
+If unset, an unlimited number of concurrent connections is allowed.

+* `max_connection_retries`: How often the resource will re-try connecting to a host.
+A host which fails to connect does not block execution on the other hosts (except if a guard clause is present).

+  Hosts failing to connect raise an error after all other hosts have completed execution.

+* `print_summary`: If true, a summary of exit codes is printed for the main commands executed on all targets.

+  The default value is true if there is more than one target address given or if streaming of output is disabled, false otherwise.

 #### Guards